xcarin/xcarin.github.io/_posts/2024-07-17-mcdonald's-case-study.md

 > Solution

-- To understand customer needs through basic visualise and anlyse sample data using python and tableau.
+- To understand customer needs through basic visualise and anlyse mock data using python and tableau.

 > Python